binaryphile/www.minimak.org/pages/download.md

 Or, if you're a real keyboard ninja, consider [Das Keyboard Model S Ultimate] (http://www.daskeyboard.com/model-s-ultimate/), which has no lettering at all!
-At least then it won't be incorrect.
+At least then it won't be misleading.

 It is not suggested, however, that you remove and replace the keys of your keyboard in the new configuration.
 Some keyboards don't support